Amazon Kinesis Source Connector for Confluent Platform¶

 US_EAST_1

-Run this command to start the Kinesis source connector.
+Run the following command to start the Kinesis Source connector.

 confluent local services connect connector load source-kinesis --config source-kinesis-config.json

-To check that the connector started successfully view the Connect worker’s log by running:
+Run the following command to check that the connector started successfully by viewing the Connect worker’s log:

 confluent local services connect log